 THIS WEEK’S RESOURCE: Video Sermon

 - What is your relational style?
+(See these explained here on this chart from Become Good Soil (PDF)

 - What are some of the ways you feel your relational style has positively and negatively affected your relationships?